HiPerCoRe/KTT/OnboardingGuide.md

 (we have 6 parameters in total), and we know that each parameter only affects one specific definition, we can evaluate the two parameter groups independently.
 This can greatly reduce the total number of evaluated configurations (e.g., if each of the parameters has 2 different values, total number of configurations is 64 -- 2^6; with usage of parameter groups, it is only 16 -- 2^3 + 2^3).
-It is also possible to combine usage of constraints and groups, however constraint can only be added between parameters which belong into the same group.
+It is also possible to combine usage of constraints and groups, however constraints can only be added between parameters which belong into the same group.

 ```cpp
 // We add 4 different parameters split into 2 independent groups, reducing size of tuning space from 16 to 8